ACXReader/ACXReader.github.io/_posts/2024-04-09-highlights-from-the-comments-on-the-5d7.md

 Xiao (2021) Table 1 only says that some raccoon dogs in Wuhan had wounds, suggesting they were wild-caught.
 It makes no claims that all raccoon-dogs were wild-caught.
 There are dozens of raccoon-dog farms in the same province as Wuhan.

 IIUC Wang (2022) says that 38 raccoon dogs were sold in Wuhan _per month_ , not 38 during the whole two-year study period, so the claim that the traders in Wang represent the whole supply fails.
+[EDIT: Possibly I misunderstood this, see [here](/p/highlights-from-the-comments-on-the-5d7/comment/53522877)]

 The raccoon dogs were tested for active infection, not serology, so you would have had to catch a raccoon-dog in the act of having COVID to see anything.
 Remember, during SARS, scientists kept testing the farms that supplied the wet markets where it was spilling over, and most farms were negative.